-Along the bottom of the screen will be the Timeline area (along the top in older versions).
+Beneath the menu bar will be the Timeline area.
 The left section of this area will contain the layers that are being used in your animation.
 The right section of this area contains the timeline which allows you to control the frames in your animation.
+Tabs along the top of this area allow you to switch between any animation files if you have more than one currently open.